pygeoops/pygeoops/README.md

 PyGeoOps provides some less common or extended spatial algorithms and utility functions.

-# Usage

-## Centerline
+## Usage

-Calculates a centerline for a polygon.
+Calculate a centerline for a polygon:

 ```
 import pygeoops